westarete/artfully_app/README.md

 # About

-Creating your own Artfully installation requires a basic understanding of Git, Heroku, Ruby and Rails.
+Creating your own Artful.ly OSE installation requires a basic understanding of Git, Heroku, Ruby and Rails.

 ## Dependencies

-You'll need the following apps/services to use Artfully
+You'll need the following apps/services to use Artful.ly OSE

 * Solr
 * MySQL